There seems to have been a community of Conventual Franciscans in Venice by

 adjacent to the abandoned Benedictine abbey that they were using.
 The

-church that they built, consecrated in 1280, extending the abbey, was much smaller than
+church that they built, consecrated in 1280, was much smaller than

 north-east.
 The current

 church was begun shortly after, in 1340, but work was slow - the old church was still

 being used in 1415, but it was demolished shortly after this date to

 complete the east end of the nave, work having been begun at the west end.
 The new